Small Nuclear Power Reactors

 Light water reactors

 US experience of small light water reactors (LWRs) has been of very small military power plants, such as the 11 MWt, 1.5 MWe (net) PM-3A reactor which operated at McMurdo Sound in Antarctica 1962-72, generating a total of 78 million kWh.
 It was refueled once, in 1970.
-There was also an Army program for small reactor development, most recently the DEER (deployable electric energy reactor) concept which is being commercialised by Radix Power & Energy.
+There was also an Army program for small reactor development, most recently the DEER (deployable electric energy reactor) concept which was being commercialised by Radix Power & Energy.
 DEER would be portable and sealed, able to operate in the range 3 to 10 MWe, for forward military bases.
 Some successful small reactors from the main national program commenced in the 1950s.
 One was the Big Rock Point BWR of 67 MWe which operated for 35 years to 1997.
-There is now a revival of interest in small LWRs in the USA, and some budget assistance in licensing two designs is being offered, as outlined above.

 Of the following designs, the KLT, VBER and Holtec SMR have conventional pressure vessels plus external steam generators (PV/loop design).
 The others mostly have the steam supply system inside the reactor pressure vessel ('integral' PWR design).
 All have enhanced safety features relative to current LWRs.
 All require conventional cooling of the steam condenser.